yorknouse/docs/pages/09-removing-content.md

 If you need to go further in removing content, try and leave deleting something completely as a last resort.
 Removing or changing occurrences of someone’s name in an article is often also an option.

+If the complaint is from Google themselves then it can often be resolved by disabling advertising for a single page by ticking the box in WordPress.

 ## PDFs

 Sometimes we get asked to edit old PDFs in the print edition archive.